cert-manager/website/content/docs/installation/helm.md

   --set cert-manager.namespace=security
 ```

-The above example will install cert-manager into the security namespace
+The above example will install cert-manager into the security namespace.

 ## Output YAML